 AMCs (Asset Management Companies) charge a certain percentage as a fee for their services, which is called an expense ratio.
 Look for funds offering lower expense ratios to keep your net gains high.

-Aggressive hybrid funds are suitable for investors willing to take risk for achieving their goal of capital appreciation.
+Aggressive hybrid funds are suitable for investors willing to take risks for achieving their goal of capital appreciation.
 Its equity component brings high returns and volatility to the portfolio while the debt portion provides stability.
 If you wish to invest in such mutual fund schemes, make sure to know essential details related to them, including tax implications and benefits, before investing.

 Ans: No, aggressive funds are open-ended funds with no lock-in period, so you can redeem the units of such funds anytime you want.
 However, many fund houses charge an exit load when investors redeem their units within a certain time (usually 1 year).